Human germline engineering explained

 CRISPR-Cas9

 See main article: CRISPR and Cas9.
-In general, CRISPR-Cas9 is one of the most effective gene-editing technique to date.
 The CRISPR-Cas9 system consists of an enzyme called Cas9 and a special piece of guide RNA (gRNA).
-Cas9 acts as a pair of ‘molecular scissors’ that can cut the DNA at a specific location in the genome so that DNA can be added or removed.
-The guide RNA is a piece of RNA with complementary bases to those at the target location, so that it will only bind there and no other regions of the genome.
-The Cas9 follows the guide RNA to the same location in the DNA sequence and makes a cut across both strands of the DNA.
-At this stage, the cell recognizes that the DNA is damaged and tries to repair it.[5]
-Scientists can use the DNA repair machinery to introduce changes to one or more genes in the genome of a cell of interest.
+Cas9 acts as a pair of ‘molecular scissors’ that can cut the DNA at a specific location in the genome so that genes can be added or removed.
+The guide RNA has complementary bases to those at the target location, so it binds only there.
+Once bound Cas9 makes a cut across both DNA strands allowing base pairs to inserted/removed.
+Afterwards, the cell recognizes that the DNA is damaged and tries to repair it.[5]

-Another use would be to cure genetic disorders.
-In the first study published regarding human germline engineering, the researchers attempted to edit the HBB gene which codes for the human β-globin protein.[8]
-Mutations in the HBB gene result in the disorder β-thalassaemia, which can be fatal.
-Perfect editing of the genome in patients who have these HBB mutations would result in copies of the gene which do not possess any mutations, effectively curing the disease.
+An other use would be to cure genetic disorders.
+In the first study published regarding human germline engineering, the researchers attempted to edit the HBB gene which codes for the human β-globin protein.
+HBB mutations produce β-thalassaemia, which can be fatal.[7]
+Genome editing in patients who have these HBB mutations would leave copies of the unmutated gene, effectively curing the disease.
 If the germline could be edited, this normal copy of the HBB genes could be passed on to future generations.

 Designer babies

-In a 2019 animal study with Liang Guang Small Spotted pigs, increased muscle mass was achieved with precise editing of the myostatin signal peptide.
-Myostatin is a negative regulator of muscle growth, so through mutating the signal peptide regions of the gene, muscle growth could be promoted in the experimental pigs.
-The Myostatin genes in 955 pig embryos were mutated at several locations with CRISPR and implanted into five surrogates, resulting in 16 piglets.
-It was found that only specific mutations to the myostatin signal peptide resulted in increased muscle mass in the piglets mainly due to an increase in muscle fibers.[11]
-A similar animal study created a knockout in the myostatin gene in mice, which also increased their muscle mass.[12]
-This showed that muscle mass could be increased with germline editing, which is likely applicable to humans because humans also have the myostatin gene to regulate muscle growth.[13]
-Human germline engineering may then result in intentionally increased muscle mass, with applications such as gene doping.
+In a 2019 animal study with Liang Guang small spotted pigs, precise editing of the myostatin signal peptide yielded increased muscle mass.
+Myostatin is a negative regulator of muscle growth, so by mutating the gene's signal peptide regions could be promoted.
+One study mutated myostatin genes in 955 embryos at several locations with CRISPR/cas9 and implanted them into five surrogates, resulting in 16 piglets.
+Only specific mutations to the myostatin signal peptide increased muscle mass, mainly due to an increase in muscle fibers.[10]
+A similar mice study knoced out the myostatin gene, which also increased their muscle mass.[11]
+This showed that muscle mass could be increased with germline editing, which is likely applicable to humans because the myostatin gene regulates human muscle growth.[12]

-Human germline engineering is a widely debated topic, and in more than 40 countries, it is formally outlawed.[14]
-While there is no current legislation explicitly prohibiting germline engineering in the United States, the Consolidated Appropriation Act of 2016 bans the use of US FDA funds to engage in research regarding human germline modification.[15]
-In April 2015, a research team published an experiment in which they used CRISPR to edit a gene that is associated with blood disease in non-living human embryos.
-This experiment was unsuccessful, but gene editing tools are used in labs.
+HGE is widely debated, and more than 40 countries formally outlaw it.[13]
+No legislation explicitly prohibits germline engineering in the United States.
+The Consolidated Appropriation Act of 2016 bans the use of US FDA funds to engage in human germline modification research.[14]
+In April 2015, a research team published an unsuccessful experiment in which they used CRISPR to edit a gene that is associated with blood disease in non-living human embryos.

-Scientists using the CRISPR/Cas9 system to modify genetic materials have run into issues when it comes to mammalian alterations due to the complex diploid cells.
-Studies have been done in microorganisms regarding loss of function genetic screening and some studies have been done using mice as a subject.
-Because RNA processes differ between bacteria and mammalian cells, scientists have had difficulties coding for mRNA's translated data without the interference of RNA.
-Studies have been done using the Cas9 nuclease that uses a single guide RNA to allow for larger knockout regions in mice, and this was successful.[16]
-Altering the genetic sequence of mammals is also widely debated, and this creates a difficult FDA regulation standard for such studies.
+researchers using CRISPR/Cas9 have run into issues when it comes to mammals due to their complex diploid cells.
+Studies in microorganisms have examined loss of function genetic screening.
+Some studies used mice as a subject.
+Because RNA processes differ between bacteria and mammalian cells, researchers have had difficulties coding for mRNA's translated data without RNA interference.
+Studies have successfully used a Cas9 nuclease with a single guide RNA to allow for larger knockout regions in mice.[15]

-The lack of clear international regulation has led to researchers across the globe attempting to create an international framework of ethical guidelines.
-Current framework lacks the requisite treaties among nations to create a mechanism for international enforcement.
-At the first International Summit on Human Gene Editing in December 2015 the collaboration of scientists issued the first international guidelines on genetic research.[17]
-These guidelines allow for the pre-clinical research into the editing of genetic sequences in human cells granted the embryos are not used to implant pregnancy.
-Genetic alteration of somatic cells for therapeutic proposes was also considered an ethically acceptable field of research in part due to the lack of ability of somatic cells to transfer genetic material to subsequent generations.
-However citing the lack of social consensus, and the risk of inaccurate gene editing the conference called for restraint on any germline modifications on implanted embryos intended for pregnancy.
+The lack of international regulation led researchers to attempt to create an international framework of ethical guidelines.
+The framework lacks the requisite international treaties for enforcement.
+At the first International Summit on Human Gene Editing in December 2015 researchers issued the first international guidelines.[16]
+These guidelines allowed pre-clinical research into gene editing in human cells as long as the embryos were not used to implant pregnancy.
+Genetic alteration of somatic cells for therapeutic proposes was considered ethically acceptable in part because somatic cells cannot pass modifications to subsequent generations.
+However the lack of consensus and the risks of inaccurate editing led the conference to call for restraint on germline modifications.

-With the international outcry in response to the first recorded case of human germ line edited embryos being implanted by researcher He Jiankui, scientists have continued discussion on the best possible mechanism for enforcement of an international framework.
-On March 13, 2019 researchers Eric Lander, Françoise Baylis, Feng Zhang, Emmanuelle Charpentier, Paul Bergfrom along with others across the globe published a call for a framework that does not foreclose any outcome but includes a voluntary pledge by nations along with a coordinating body to monitor the application of pledged nations in a moratorium on human germline editing with an attempt to reach social consensus before moving forward into further research.[18]
-The World Health Organization announced on December 18, 2018 plans to convene an intentional committee on clinical germline editing.[19]
+On March 13, 2019 researchers Eric Lander, Françoise Baylis, Feng Zhang, Emmanuelle Charpentier, Paul Bergfrom and others called for a framework that did not foreclose any outcome, but included a voluntary pledge and a call for a coordinating body to monitor the HGE moratorium with an attempt to reach social consensus before furthering research.[17]
+The World Health Organization announced on December 18, 2018 plans to convene an intentional committee on the topic.[18]

 Ethical and moral debates

-As early in the history of biotechnology as 1990, there have been scientists opposed to attempts to modify the human germline using these new tools,[29] and such concerns have continued as technology progressed.[30]
-[31] In March 2015, with the advent of new techniques like CRISPR, a group of scientists urged a worldwide moratorium on clinical use of gene editing technologies to edit the human genome in a way that can be inherited.[32]
-In April 2015, researchers reported results of basic research to edit the DNA of non-viable human embryos using CRISPR, creating controversy.[33]
+As early in the history of biotechnology as 1990, there have been researchers opposed to attempts to modify the human germline using these new tools,[24] and such concerns have continued as technology progressed.[25]
+[26] In March 2015, with the advent of new techniques like CRISPR, researchers urged a worldwide moratorium on clinical use of gene editing technologies to edit the human genome in a way that can be inherited.[27]
+In April 2015, researchers reported results of basic research to edit the DNA of non-viable human embryos using CRISPR, creating controversy.[28]

 A committee of the American National Academy of Sciences and National Academy of Medicine gave support to human genome editing in 2017[29] [30] once answers have been found to safety and efficiency problems "but only for serious conditions under stringent oversight."[31]
 The American Medical Association's Council on Ethical and Judicial Affairs stated that "genetic interventions to enhance traits should be considered permissible only in severely restricted situations: (1) clear and meaningful benefits to the fetus or child; (2) no trade-off with other characteristics or traits; and (3) equal access to the genetic technology, irrespective of income or other socioeconomic characteristics."[32]